mcinglis/c-style/readme.md

+#### Minimize what you expose; use `static` where you can

+If a function isn't exported in the header, declare it as `static` in the source file to give it internal linkage.
+This lowers the chance of name-clashes

 #### Immutability saves lives: use `const` everywhere you can

 `const` improves compile-time correctness.
 It isn't only for documenting read-only pointers.
 It should be used for every read-only variable and pointee.